Explore Countries

 Switzerland is one of the most affordable countries in Europe because the public universities keep tuition fees relatively low, even for international students.
 The average annual tuition fees are about CHF 1,500 to CHF 4,000 at public universities, while private institutions can charge significantly more, often CHF 10,000 to CHF 30,000.
 These tuition costs also vary depending on whether a student is pursuing undergraduate, postgraduate, or MBA programs.

-What is the cost of studying at public universities in Switzerland?
+Cost of studying at public universities in Switzerland

 The public universities in Switzerland are known for their quality education at a relatively low tuition cost.
 The tuition fees typically range from CHF 900 to CHF 3,700 per year (INR 99,412.20 – INR 4.09 L), depending on the program and university.
 They cover a broad range of programs, from humanities to engineering, and offer opportunities for research and international exposure.